niolabs/docs/docs/blocks/block-development/framework.md

-# The {{ book.product }} Framework
+# The nio Framework

-When you develop {{ book.product }} blocks, you use the {{ book.product }} framework.
+When you develop nio blocks, you use the nio framework.
 The framework holds all the classes required to create your block as well as the functionality to tie everything together.
-Think of the framework as a toolshed of useful tools for working with {{ book.product }}.
+Think of the framework as a toolshed of useful tools for working with nio.

 ## Block Context